forrest79/tracy-remotebar/readme.md

 Benefits:
 - you can see Tracy bar from non-HTML request (API)
-- you can see Tracy bar for cli
+- you can see Tracy bar for cli (even tests)
 - you can see old Tracy bar
 - exceptions in AJAX calls are also rendered remotely, and you can still use the source page without refreshing it